Limine-Bootloader/limine-protocol/PROTOCOL.md

 *the 3rd component of the base revision tag must be set to 0 by the bootloader*.

 > [!NOTE]
-> this means that unlike when the bootloader drops support for an older base
+> This means that unlike when the bootloader drops support for an older base
 > revision and *it* is responsible for failing to boot the executable, in case the
 > bootloader does not yet support the executable's requested base revision,
 > it is up to the executable itself to fail (or handle the condition otherwise).